GaloisInc/FAW/README.md

 demands.
-Together, this can cause significant divergence in the output of parsers leading to *parser differentials*, a situation where two parsers exhibit semantically different behavior for the same input, which and is a well-known and practically exploited vulnerability.
+Together, this can cause significant divergence in the output of parsers leading to *parser differentials*, a situation where two parsers exhibit semantically different behavior for the same input, which is a well-known and practically exploited vulnerability.

 Identifying parser differentials and exploits is often a time-consuming task involving multiple iterations of hypothesizing, developing